beachbolt/zettelkasten/01_School/Others/README.md

+# Others
-# Others\nOther school subjects or mixed topics.
+Other school subjects or mixed topics.